Types

 Composite types

-Types can be composed into more complex ones.
+Types can be combined to form more complex structures.

 Functional type

-Internally, values of such types are represented as continuations.
+Internally, values of functional types are represented as continuations.

 Tensor types

-, it means that the function takes one integer and returns a pair of them.
+it takes one integer as input and returns a pair of integers as output.

-.
-Internally, the function consumes one stack entry and leaves two of them.
+Internally, the function consumes one stack entry and produces two.

 of type (int, (int, int))